Rechartering Resources | Recent Changes and Key Points | Schedule | Internet Rechartering | How Recharter is Done

 If this is your first time to be involved with recharter, or if you need to brush up on how recharter is done, please read How Recharter is Done before continuing.
 Doing so will help make the pointers to resources below more useful!

-Recharters may be turned in at the council service center on Saturday December 14, 2019, from 8:00 am until noon.
+Recharters may also be turned in at the Council Scout Center on Saturday, December 14, 2019, from 8:00 am until noon.

 For questions about recharter, please contact your unit commissioner or district commissioner.

 2019 Changes and Key Points

 Please read the entire section, even if you are experienced at rechartering.